hotwax/oms-documentation/stevemadden/flows/brokering /brokeringlogic.md

-# Ecomm Orders Brokering Logic as of 02/05
+# Ecomm Orders Brokering Logic

 Facility sequence - Retail Warehouse, Outlet Warehouse, Retail Store, Outlet Store

+1. System prioritizes orders eligible for brokering by:
+    * NEXT_DAY orders with the LoyaltyPlusOrder tag have the highest priority.
+    * Remaining NEXT_DAY orders without tag have priority.
+    * SECOND_DAY with LoyaltyOrder tag.
+    * Remaining SECOND_DAY orders without tag have priority.
+    * STANDARD order priority.

-1. System pulls orders eligible for brokering by Order Date, orders with early order date will be brokered first
+2. After the list is fetched, the system prioritizes orders eligible for brokering by Order Date, orders with early order date are brokered first.

-2. For multiple line items system checks whether all the order items are available at one facility, if not then the order is split into multiple ship groups
+3. For multiple line items system checks whether all the order items are available at one facility, if not then the order is split into multiple ship groups

-3. Order with 1 line item
+4. Order with 1 line item
- - **Expedited Shipping:**
+- **SM Pass, Loyalty, Expedited Shipping**:
     * Order will be brokered to the nearest facility on the basis of proximity from customer’s zip code
     * If store is nearest to customers location than warehouse, the order will be brokered to the store and vice versa
 - **Standard Shipping**:
     * If the inventory is available at both store and warehouse, the order will be brokered to the warehouse
+    * If the inventory is available at retail and outlet warehouse, the order will be brokered to the retail warehouse irrespective of their inventory count
     * If the inventory is available at retail and outlet stores, then the order will be brokered to the retail store irrespective of their inventory count
-    * If the inventory is available at retail and outlet warehouse, the order will be brokered to the retail warehouse irrespective of their inventory count
     * If the inventory is only available at two retail stores, then in that case system will broker the order to the store with inventory fulfilling the threshold criteria and if none of the stores are fulfilling the threshold criteria in that case the order will be brokered to the store which is nearest to the customers location

-4. Order with Multi-line items
+5. Order with Multi-line items
-- **Expedited Shipping**:
+- **SM Pass, Loyalty, Expedited Shipping**:
     * Order will be brokered to the nearest facility on the basis of proximity from customer’s zip code
     * If store is nearest to customers location than warehouse, the order will be brokered to the store
 - **Standard Shipping**: